FRIDAY October 25th

 12:00 PM

-Lunch Break - Try the chicken sandwich in our cafe
+Lunch Break - Try the crowd favorite curry egg salad toast in our cafe

 1:00 PM